Department of Art and Archaeology

 Information and Departmental Plan of Study

-Students interested in majoring in the Department of Art and Archaeology must choose one of two programs, each of which has its own admission prerequisites and curricular requirements.
+Students interested in majoring in the Department of Art and Archaeology must choose one of two tracks, each of which has its own admission prerequisites and curricular requirements.

 No advanced placement credit is granted for the Art History Advanced Placement Examination.

-A sophomore may apply for early concentration through consultation with the departmental representative.
+A sophomore may apply for early concentration through consultation with the director of undergraduate studies.

-Foreign study can be a richly rewarding part of any concentration in the Department of Art and Archaeology.
-Art history courses taken abroad (normally up to two per term or four for a year in a study abroad program) can be pre-approved for departmental credit by the departmental representative.
-Students generally study abroad during the junior year or the first term of the senior year.
+Study abroad can be a richly rewarding part of any concentration in the Department of Art and Archaeology.
+Art history courses taken abroad (normally up to two per term or four for a year in a study abroad program) can be preapproved for departmental credit by the director of undergraduate studies.
+Students generally study abroad during junior year or the first term of senior year.
 Junior independent work can be completed under the supervision of a departmental faculty member with prior approval and ongoing contact with the faculty adviser.
-Senior independent work in the fall of the senior year may be done overseas, but the spring term work must be done in residence.
-Students contemplating study abroad should speak with the departmental representative as early as possible and should plan to take courses in the language of the country in which they wish to study.
+Senior independent work in the fall of senior year may be done overseas, but the spring term work must be done in residence.
+Students contemplating study abroad should speak with the director of undergraduate studies as early as possible and meet with a study abroad adviser in the Office of International Programs.

-In addition, students interested in archaeology may choose to participate in overseas archaeological excavations undertaken by departmental faculty.
-For further information, contact Professor Nathan Arrington.
+Students interested in archaeology may choose to participate in overseas archaeological excavations undertaken by departmental faculty.
+For further information, contact the program director.

 Any two courses offered by the Department of Art and Archaeology.